knative/specs/specs/eventing/test-plan/channel-lifecycle-conformance.md

 Make sure that you clean up all resources created in these tests by running:

 ```
-kubectl delete -f control-plane/broker-lifecycle/
+kubectl delete -f control-plane/channel-lifecycle/
 ```

-Congratulations you have tested the **Broker Lifecycle Conformance** :metal: !
+Congratulations you have tested the **Channel Lifecycle Conformance** :metal: !